-Years ago, I handled the public relations for Leigh’s book “Winning with Integrity.”
-But I'll definitely pay close attention to the half time show, which is being directed by my client Kenny Ortega and produced by Don Mischer, who the NFL trusted to oversee the live entertainment on the heels of Janet Jackson's “wardrobe malfunction” last year, which wound up costing CBS a lot of money.
+But I'll definitely pay close attention to the halftime show, which is being directed by my client Kenny Ortega and produced by Don Mischer, who the NFL trusted to oversee the live entertainment on the heels of Janet Jackson's “wardrobe malfunction” last year.

-Then I tried many of the same combos in Factiva, and when I queried “72 Market and chili recipe” I got a search result that read like this:
+Then I searched many of the same combos in Factiva, and when I queried “72 Market and chili recipe” I got a search result that read like this:

 After opening five or six stories returned in the search results I finally found the recipe.

 So I posted all the different search options and the recipe for 72 Market St. Kick Ass Chili to my blog, so next time I Google it, I'll be able to find it without having to search aimlessly and purchase a bunch of stories that don't have the recipe in it from the Los Angeles Times clunky online archives or from Factiva, which is great for searching back stories in numerous print publications.